theliendem/Met-Maestro/memory.md

 **Settings cog**: The button with the cog icon, which will eventually open the settings screen.

+**Tap BPM Button**: The button on the top-left corner of met mode with the hand icon on it.
+This button lets the user tap a bpm and enter it quickly and easily.

+**Subdivision Button**: The button on the top-right corner of met mode with the music note icon.
+This button will let the user subdivide each beat.

+**Sound Button**: The button on the bottom-left corner of met mode with the volume icon.
+This button will let the user change the sound of the metronome.

 ---

 *Copy this file into any new chat or project to quickly re-establish shared terminology!*